Musa-Tanyoko/Assignment_1_Gym_Kardashian/docs/Fitness App Development Plan.md

 • 1.4 Environment Setup: Configure environment variables using T3 Env for typesafe validation , and set up the local development environment to use Firebase emulators.
 Milestone 2: Core Data Models and User Flow
 This milestone is about implementing the fundamental data structures and the user's initial interaction with the app.
-• 2.1 User Data: Implement the User data model in Firestore, including fields like uid, email, role, age, weight, and fitness goal.
+• 2.1 User Data: Implement the User data model in Firestore, including fields like uid, first name, last name, email, role, age, weight, and fitness goal.
 The data will be used to tailor a workout regimen for the user.
 • 2.2 Authentication: Set up user authentication using Firebase Auth.
 • 2.3 Pet Creation: Create the functionality for a user to create a digital pet, such as a cat, dog, fish, or bird.
 • 2.4 Pet Health System: Implement the data model and logic for the pet's health bars (hungry, hygiene, happiness) which deplete daily.